Fontys-OAMK-Beter/Backend2/README.md

 - [ ] also do we have an endpoint for adding users to a group via something like post: groupid, email

 ## Event
-- [ ] get all events bt group id
+- [ X ] get all events bt group id
-- [ ] get specific event for group
+- [ X ] get specific event for group
-- [ ] post event
+- [ X ] post event
-- [ ] delete event
+- [ X ] delete event
-- [ ] event also needs to save a date DD-MM-YYYY, can be saved as string since out of time
+- [ X ] event also needs to save a date DD-MM-YYYY, can be saved as string since out of time

 ## Party(group)
 - [ ] get party